Honeywell-UAM-Data-Management/research/README.md

 In a blockchain network, there are multiple peers with the exact same copy of the blockchain.
 If a peer decides to change a block, all of the other peers need to agree on that change and change their blocks accordingly.
 This is called **Consensus**.

 Also, if there is a mismatch in the blockchain among the peers, the majority wins!
 Therefore, no peer owns the blockchain network.
 Everything here is **Decentralized**

+## Let's make it even more secure: Signature

+Say we have a blockchain network that stores the transaction history, how can we make sure that Jane actually sent John $25?
+What stops Jane from faking it and telling the other peers to update their blockchain?

+This is where **signature** comes into place.
+Alex will be the one who "sign" this transaction for us.
+Here's how it works:
+  1. Alex has a Private key (which he keeps it for himself) and Public key (which everyone gets access to)
+  2. Alex hashes the transaction with his Private key and produces an output, say "xyz1"
+  3. Anyone can just use Alex's Public key and input "xyz1" with Jane's transaction.
+This Public key will help people figure out if Alex actually signed this.

+Jane cannot fake this transaction since only Alex has his Private key